liflab/beepbeep-3-book/pre-markdown/palettes/README.md

 {@img doc-files/network/httppush/twinprimes/MachineB.png}{The chain of processors for Machine B.}{.6}

-An `ttpDownstreamGateway` is first created to receive strings from Machine A. The next step is to convert the string received from the gateway back into a `BigInteger`.
+An `HttpDownstreamGateway` is first created to receive strings from Machine A. The next step is to convert the string received from the gateway back into a `BigInteger`.
 This number is then incremented by 2 using the addition function for `BigInteger`s.
-The rest of the chain is similar to Machine A: a filter is used to only let prime numbers through, and these numbers are then printd at the console.
+The rest of the chain is similar to Machine A: a filter is used to only let prime numbers through, and these numbers are then printed at the console.

 All in all, in this example less than 50 lines of code were written.
 This results in a distributed, streaming algorithm for finding twin prime numbers.
 Note that this chain of processors is only meant to illustrate a possible use of the HTTP gateways.
 As such, it is not a very efficient way to find twin primes: when *n* and *n*+2 are both prime, three primality checks will be conducted: Machine A will first discover that *n* is prime, which will trigger Machine B to check if *n*+2 also is.
 However, since Machine A checks all odd numbers, it will also check for *n*+2 in its next computation step.